Chemical engineers design, develop and operate equipment and processes used to manufacture chemicals and products.

 - able to work well under pressure.

-BE (Hons) graduates who meet set requirements (usually around five or six years of work experience) may apply to the Institution of Professional Engineers New Zealand (IPENZ) to gain registration as a Chartered Professional Engineer (CPEng).
+BE (Hons) graduates who meet requirements (usually around five or six years of work experience) may apply to Engineering New Zealand to gain registration as a Chartered Professional Engineer (CPEng).

 Find out more about training